e-money/testnets/README.md

 ```

 ## Rewards
+*NOTICE: The reward program has ended as of 24/01/2020 12:00 UTC as a strong validator set has formed.
+Rewards will only be paid out to those validators who joined before the deadline.*

 Validators who participated in the testnets will be rewarded for their support as follows:

 2000 NGM* for each testnet they participated in (lilmermaid-3 and later)
 5000 NGM* bonus for joining mainnet within 24 hours

 As the mainnet launch will be centralized, rewards can be paid out to validators on request and rewards can used to self-bond.

 \* Please note the NGM token is currently not tradeable, but will be sold during the [token presale](https://e-money.com/presale.html) for EUR 0.50.